id01/Simple-Utils/README.md

 ## RAIDCHECKER
 # Why create this?
 Good question.
 Because I just got a raid array today (I'm paranoid about losing my data).
 And to officially be even more paranoid, I want to be warned ASAP when things stop working.
-Don't expect updates.

 # Installation
 ```